kennedyoliveira/pastebin4j/README.md

 // Pretty easy, isn't?
 final List<Paste> pastes = pasteBin.listUserPastes();

-// The method nevers returns null, so you can check if the list is empty to see if you have pastes or not if (pastes.isEmpty()) {
+// The method never returns null, so you can check if the list is empty to see if you have pastes or not if (pastes.isEmpty()) {
     System.out.println("You don't have any pastes :(");
     return;